top of page

 I acted as a good mediator throughout the project, presenting myself as friendly, empathetic, and respectful to team members.
 I actively listened during disagreements and showed genuine concern for everyone's well-being, despite minor challenges that arose.

-Despite that, I recognize areas where I could have taken more initiative and stayed persistent.
+Despite that, I recognise areas where I could have taken more initiative and stayed persistent.
 For instance, I should have spoken up during task delegation to avoid confusion and offered alternative solutions, especially when members felt stressed about their assigned task because they did not understand what to do.
 Additionally, I regret not standing my ground regarding decision-making, particularly regarding the layout of our final presentation, as I, along with another group member, believed a different approach would have been more effective.
-My experiences in these roles could have been further improved as fostering a more empowering environment where all team members can take on leadership roles would enhance the overall team experience.
+My experiences in these roles could have been further improved.
+Fostering a more empowering environment where all team members can take on leadership roles would enhance the overall team experience.
 This approach promotes self-management and ensures clear communication, as each individual takes ownership of their responsibilities instead of solely relying on the designated "leader."

 bottom of page